JavaScriptJacksn/opinionated-news-social-media/README.md

 ## Credits

-- The Code Institue Codestar Blog walkthrough project for giving me a solid foundation to build upon.
+- The Code Institute Codestar Blog walkthrough project for giving me a solid foundation to build upon.
 - Martina, my amazing mentor for helping me understand the requirements of the project and how to deal with the security issue at the start.
-- [Lucid](https://lucid.app/users/login) for the databse diagram tool.
+- [Lucid](https://lucid.app/users/login) for the database diagram tool.
 - And of course, Stack Overflow.

 ## Final Thoughts

 This project has really shown me the beauty of batteries-included frameworks like Django that connect front-end and back-end technologies so well.
-The sheer amount of processes abstracted behing simple classes and methods really made creating a Full Stack application straight forward (for the most part...).
+The sheer amount of processes abstracted behind simple classes and methods really made creating a Full Stack application straight forward (for the most part...).

-Furthermore, the use of the Model View Controller (or Template) design pattern was fantastic to use and is to me now, an understanably great and effective design pattern to use for web applications such as this.
+Furthermore, the use of the Model View Controller (or Template) design pattern was fantastic to use and is to me now, an understandably great and effective design pattern to use for web applications such as this.
 Throughout this project, I have learned more about software development than at any time previously.
 It showed me how I overlooked the importance and great help of planning how a project is to be constructed and  developed.
 This project has been a great milestone in my development career and I look forward to bringing what I have learnt, the good and the hard into my future projects.